dcooney/ajax-load-more/README.md

 ```javascript
 $window.scroll(function(){ });
 ```
-* ajax-load-more.php and the /ajax-load-more directory should be place in your theme directory
+* /ajax-load-more should be place in your theme directory